nodegui/nodegui/website/docs/api/QAction.md

 This property holds the context in which the action is valid.
 It calls the native method [QAction: setShortcutContext](https://doc.qt.io/qt-5/qaction.html#shortcutContext-prop).

 - `contextEnum` - ShortcutContext enum.

+### `action.isCheckable()`

+Returns true if this action has been marked as checkable.
+It calls the native method [QIcon: isCheckable](https://doc.qt.io/qt-5/qaction.html#checkable-prop).

+### `icon.setCheckable(isCheckable)`

+Indicate that this action is checkable.

+A checkable action is one which has an on/off state.
+For example, in a word processor, a Bold toolbar button may be either on or off.
+An action which is not a toggle action is a command action; a command action is simply executed, e.g. file save.
+By default, this property is `false`.

+It calls the native method [QIcon: setCheckable](https://doc.qt.io/qt-5/qaction.html#checkable-prop).

+- `isCheckable`: boolean

+### `action.isChecked()`

+Returns true if this action has been marked as checked.
+It calls the native method [QIcon: isChecked](https://doc.qt.io/qt-5/qaction.html#checked-prop).

+### `icon.setChecked(isChecked)`

+Indicate that this action is checked.

+Only checkable actions can be checked.
+By default, this is false (the action is unchecked).

+It calls the native method [QIcon: setChecked](https://doc.qt.io/qt-5/qaction.html#checkable-prop).

+- `isChecked`: boolean